 Please understand that as a Christian leader, you might never have a luxurious office, a large expense account, or a lofty title.
 And that’s okay.
 If your mode of

 leadership servanthood never measures up to this world’s definition of success, you are in really great company with a host of people whose names fill the New Testament.
 I’ll refrain from making a list and encourage you to be a student of the Book.

 Thirdly, Christian leaders should not act as though because they are graced with ministry gifts that they have no need of working with others.
 The practice of continually isolating yourself from others is what our adversary (the devil) likes to see.
 He can wreak havoc through that practice.

 What am I talking about with this third point?
 God has not called the Body of Christ to independence.
 But rather, He has called us to the blessedness of interdependence.
+So then, Christian leadership looks like teamwork.
 That’s the whole point of 1 Corinthians 12:21-26.

 We can wrap this up in summary style.
 What does Christian leadership look like?
 Christian leadership looks like serving others and being okay with only God knowing your name and what you have done.
 This New Testament servanthood model is more possessed with the presence of Christ than the things of this world and with that, you can be content.
 And in this neighborhood, joint servanthood is the only model that works.

 Finally, I ran across this quote from Pastor Benny Tate and it will serve as a thought-provoking conclusion.
 “You haven’t served God until God gets the glory and someone else gets the credit.”